MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

 If $u$ is not the first vertex to be coloured in the coupling, the situation is essentially the same.
-Let $C$ be the set of already coloured vertices.
+Let ${\cal C}(u)$ be the set of already coloured vertices just before colouring $u$.
 Observe that if it is impossible to find a vertex which is adjacent to a disagreement then for the rest vertices we have identical coupling.
-W.l.o.g. assume that $C$ contains only disagreeing vertices.
-Assume that $u$ is a vertex adjacent to a disagreement and is the next to be coloured. $C$ is a connected subtree of $B$ and the vertex $u$ is the root of an uncolored subtree of $B$, e.g. $T_u$.
-The previous arguments apply directly to $T_u$ and we get the same bounds for $Pr[X'(u) \neq Y'(u)]$.
+Assume that ${\cal C}(u)$ contains disagreeing vertices.
+Since we always pick first a vertex next to a disagreement, ${\cal C}(u)$ must be a connected subtree of $B_t$.